zuozhenggh/learning-library/developer-library/cloud-native/springboot-adb-react/setup-dev-environment/setup-dev-environment.md

   ![](images/auth-token.png)

-  Delete one auth token if you have too many
+  Delete one Auth Token if you have too many

   ![](images/delete-auth-token.png)